Speaking out loud and monologues

 It’s possible with the out-loud experiment, we can trace thoughts.

 But, there’s another factor that needs not to be taken lightly and it is that we all have interactions with one another.
-The influences those pose are not negligent.
+The influence these poses are not negligent.

 Just like the sea, at a local focus point the atoms are not stable and the more you zoom back the more you are able to paint the pattern.